john-cd/rust_howto/bk/later/other/scripting/index.md

 Alternatively, you may embed a WebAssembly runtime like [`wasmtime`][c~wasmtime~docs]↗{{hi:wasmtime}}, or a WebAssembly interpreter (e.g. [`wasmi`][c~wasmi~docs]↗{{hi:wasmi}}), into your Rust application.

 WASM offers portable bytecode and sandboxed execution.
 Many languages (C, C++, Rust, Go, C#...) compile to or have their VMs in WASM.
-A list is found in [Awesome WebAssembly Languages][awesome-wasm-langs-typescript~github]↗.
+A list is found in [Awesome WebAssembly Languages][awesome-wasm-langs-typescript~repo]↗.

 See [[wasm | WASM]] and [[wasm_standalone_runtimes | WASM Standalone Runtimes]].